-More than 9,000 people came together Saturday, August 25 in south Chicago for a day of hope and peace.
-With the help of 104 local organizations, 60 churches and 1,400 volunteers, more that 7,700 Guests of Honor were served at Convoy of Hope’s Chicago Community Event.
+More than 9,000 people came together Saturday, August 25, in south Chicago for a day of hope and peace.
+With the help of 104 local organizations, 60 churches, and 1,400 volunteers, more than 7,700 Guests of Honor were served at Convoy’s Chicago Community Event.

-The first family arrived outside the event that morning at 6 a.m.
+The first family arrived outside the event at 6 a.m., ready to go.
 By the time the event started at 9 a.m., more than 1,250 people were lined up for the event.

 - 7,728 Guests of Honor